orbitoosoft/orbitootoolkit/README.md

 ```

 ## Signals
-The signal are important, when we are using composite activities.
-For example, we can have the entity,
+The signal are important, when we need to compose the activity from smaller objects.
+For example:
-which represents customer's `Order`.
-During processing of `Order` the customer will need to perform `Payment`,
+we can have the entity, which represents customer's `Order`.
+During processing of `Order` the customer
-which is represented by `Payment` entity.
-Once the customer finishes `Payment` we need to notify `Order`.
+will need to perform payment, which is represented by `Payment` entity.
+Once the customer finishes `Payment`
-For this purpose the toolkit is using signals (see example bellow).
+we need to notify `Order`, which can perform transition to the next state.

 First it is necessary to define DTO for the signal:
 ```java